autobrr/autobrr.com/docs/filters/omegabrr.md

 pagination_label: Filters - Omegabrr
 ---

-Omegabrr is the successur to arrbrr.
+Omegabrr is the successor to arrbrr.
 Omegabrr transforms monitored shows, movies, books and music from Radarr, Sonarr, Lidarr and Readarr into autobrr filters.

 ## Installation